 The hike to Bir Billing from the campsite had vegetation with thorns in the trail.
 This was the only difficulty in the way.
 The trail was raw yet beautiful.

-There is something about temperate regions that make you feel so smitten irrespective of the difficulty.
+There is something about temperate regions that makes you feel so smitten irrespective of the difficulty.

 The Easy Trail, Made Hard

-While most of us reached safely and easily to the destination- Billing, a lagging group of people which had the General Secretary of the club as well as the senior-most members of the college and the guide chose a wrong and treacherous path.
+While most of us reached the safe and easily to destination- Billing, a lagging group of people which had the General Secretary of the club as well as the senior-most members of the college and the guide chose a wrong and treacherous path.

-This was all due to the foolishness of one member of the club to that I had allotted a job to do.
+This was all due to the foolishness of one member of the club to whom I had allotted a job to do.
 They survived somehow with minor bruises.